FISH testing

 It's also used for non cancerous conditions such as Prade Willi syndrome and specific infections.

-Doctors and researchers are finding out more each day about genetic changes that affect how cancer grows.
+Doctors and researchers are finding out more about genetic changes that affect how cancer grows.
 FISH tests are an important part of finding more specific information about different cancer types.
-They can help doctors decide about what treatment you need and to check how well treatment is working.
+They can help doctors decide what treatment you need and to check how well treatment is working.

 • Fluorescence In Situ Hyberidization (FISH).
 Fact Sheet